-I remember watching the workers unload the tanks and bags of salt off the truck, maneuver the tanks onto a dolly, then push or pull the load to the customer’s house.
+I remember watching dad’s workers unload the tanks and bags of salt off the truck, maneuver the tanks onto a dolly, then push or pull the load to the customer’s house.
 They then donned a heavy strap across their bodies, and carried the tanks down a flight of steps into a basement.
 I was enthralled with that process!

 These work tasks took strength and intelligence in how to best carry and maneuver a large and heavy object.
-The worker would then take the tanks that needed to go to the shop for regeneration back up the steps.
+The worker would then take the tanks that needed to be returned to the shop for regeneration back up the steps.

-Nowadays the tanks and the bags of salt are about ½ the weight, which leads me to my topic for this blog – lifting….at work.
+Nowadays the tanks and the bags of salt are about ½ the weight, which leads me to my topic for this blog – lifting…at work.

-I study the topic of lifting at work
+I study the topic of lifting at work!

-Yes, being a petite person ~ I’m 5’2″ with small wrists, I’ve learned many different ways to get want I want or need without heed to any physical challenge.
+Yes, being a petite person ~ I’m a bit more than 5’2″ with small wrists, I’ve learned many different ways to get want I want or need without heed to any physical challenge.
 I also exercise regularly and if I realize the object to lift is too heavy, I either get help or get smart!

 Did you know ants can lift 20 times their own body weight?

-- Size and strength of the worker
+- the size and strength of the worker

-- The weight of object handled
+- the weight of the object or load to be handled

-- The muscle force applied by the worker to do physical lifting
+- the muscle force applied by the worker to do physical lifting

-- Posture – the postures adopted to lift the object
+- the postures adopted to lift the object

-- Equipment – what is available, or could be used, to help move the load?
+- what equipment is available, or could be used, to help move the load?